In the last decade, the number of pedestrians struck and killed in vehicular accidents in Connecticut has doubled.

 What about age?
 Does that play a role?

-What can be done to make Connecticut roads safer?
+How can we make Connecticut roads safer?

 What’s more – increasingly new cars are being equipped with technology that helps cars sense the presence of pedestrians – and warn drivers of potential danger.